peter88213/oo2yw7/docs/help.md

 ------------------------------------------------------------------------

-## Export to yw7
+## Export to yWriter

-This writes back the document's content to the yw7 project file.
+This writes back the document's content to the yWriter project file.

--   Make sure not to change a generated document's file name before writing back to yw7 format.
+-   Make sure not to change a generated document's file name before writing back to yWriter format.
--   The yw7 project file to rewrite must exist in the same folder as the document.
+-   The yWriter 7 project to rewrite must exist in the same folder as the document.
--   If the document's file name has no suffix, the document is considered a [Work in progress](#how-to-set-up-a-work-in-progress-for-export) or an [Outline](#how-to-set-up-an-outline-for-export) to be exported into a newly created yw7 project file. **Note:** Existing yw7 project files will not be overwritten.
+-   If the document's file name has no suffix, the document is considered a [Work in progress](#how-to-set-up-a-work-in-progress-for-export) or an [Outline](#how-to-set-up-an-outline-for-export) to be exported into a newly created yWriter project. **Note:** Existing yWriter projects will not be overwritten.

 [Top of page](#top)